dimesoftware/facteur/README.md

 Facteur supports failover scenarios where multiple mailers can be configured to try in sequence.
 If one mailer fails, the next mailer in the chain will be attempted.
 This is useful for high-availability scenarios where you want to ensure email delivery even if your primary mail service is unavailable.

-You can configure failover mailers using the `WithMailers` method from the `Facteur.Extensions.DependencyInjection.Resiliency` package, which allows you to specify multiple mailers with optional retry policies for each:
+You can configure failover mailers using the `WithMailer` method from the `Facteur.Extensions.DependencyInjection.Resiliency` package, which allows you to specify multiple mailers with optional retry policies for each:

 ```csharp
 using Facteur.Extensions.DependencyInjection.Resiliency;